 - Baking soda: One of the last ingredients you’ll need in the process, dissolve some baking soda into water and use as a bath for the dough balls.
 Once baked in the oven it’ll help to form a crispy outer layer.

-Let’s start making some vegan soft pretzels!
-Follow the steps below or watch the video to see how I make this recipe from start to finish.
+Let’s make some vegan soft pretzels!
+Follow the steps below to see how I make this recipe from start to finish.